 Wrapping up

 Knowledge is power.
 There’s a lot of data about your orders that you can easily pull into the destinations of your choice.
-You may find it easier to view them this way, rather than jumping between pages in your Shopify dashboard, not to mention any sorts of manipulation you can perform.
+You may find it easier to view them this way, rather than jumping between pages in your Shopify dashboard, not to mention any sort of manipulation you can perform.

 Thanks for reading!